kleinsimon/LV-Actor-Pub-Sub/README.md

 # Description
 Ever got tiered of the quirks of keeping references to your actors enqueuers up to date and know which reference can accept which messages?
 I was... so I implemented some kind of PubSub-like helper that allows to add actors to topics and send messages to topics.
+These topics may simple be strings, but -more interstingly- may also be interfaces.
+So you can simply send a message related to an interface some of your actors implement to the channel associated to this interface.
+As the sender, you can do nothing wrong.
+You simply have to make sure, that your actors subscribe to the interfaces they implement.
 Even better: It doesn't matter if the sender or the reciever comes up first.
+And subscriptions can be made and rejected anytime in runtime.
 You can even retain messages, eleminating race-conditions during startup of actors.
 And (not implemented here but tested), you can create a channel that pushes serialized messages over MQTT or something else.
+Or you can create load-balancing channels...
+Or a /dev/null channel if you like...
+Or you can subscribe a channel to all other channels, that logs your messages...

 # Usage
 Subscribe your actor anytime, anywhere to a topic either given by a string id or by a class / interface: